HsiaoHang/git_MetaOverlap/README.md

-# git_MetaOverlap

-This repository contains two folders: [code], and [output], to reproduce all the results of the paper 'Co-occurrence between size groups within populations decreases with maximum body size across marine fish populations'.
+This repository contains two folders: [code] and [output], to reproduce all the results of the paper 'Co-occurrence between size groups within populations decreases with maximum body size across marine fish populations'.

 a.
 The [code] folder contains eight R scripts, which should be run sequentially from 01 to 08.